-- If nothing else, think about it this way...
-If you build out a course with a lot of structure and then during the course you begin to think that the structure is limiting conversation, it would be very hard to remove those rules and the structure you had built into every aspect of the course.
-Alternatively, if you do not build the structure and do not have weekly prompts, but then find that you think students would benefit from a little more structure, it's possible to add that structure in on the fly.
-It would actually be easy to revert completely back to a prompt-based assignment: "I haven't been thrilled with the quality of the discussion so far this semester, so to earn your participation points this week for Yellowdig I want you each to respond to the following prompt."
-We don't think you will need to do this, but you have more options with a little less structure to start.
+- If you build out a course with a lot of structure and then during the course you begin to think that the structure is limiting conversation, it would be very hard to remove those rules and the structure you had built into every aspect of the course.
+Alternatively, if you do not build the structure and do not have weekly prompts, but then find that you think students would benefit from a little more structure, it's possible to build that structure on the fly.
+In fact, it would be quite easy to revert back to a prompt-based assignment: "I haven't been thrilled with the quality of the discussion so far this semester, so to earn your participation points this week for Yellowdig, I want you each to respond to the following prompt..."
+We don't think you will need to do this, but you'll have more options later if you start with less structure now.
 Bonus: Not setting up something that is probably unnecessary is easier than setting up something unnecessary.

-- Go to Settings --> Participation.
+- Go to Settings → Point System.
 Then configure points.